Five takeaways from a heated final Ohio Senate debate

 National issues of abortion, crime, inflation in spotlight

-Like other races across the country, Ryan and Vance addressed some of the three key issues of the cycle during the debate including abortion, crime, and inflation.
+Like other candidates across the country, Ryan and Vance addressed some of the key issues of the cycle during the debate, including abortion, crime and inflation.

 Abortion also proved to a central issue in the forum, with Ryan seeking to put Vance on defense over the issue.